 The specification includes an Associated Information API in clause B.1.
 7.

-However, it is unclear whether the associated information are linked to the Avatar Representation or to the base avatar model, or if it should be associated to both.
-Moreover, the Associated Information seems to also be linked to the Asset resource in the Assets API.
-The purpose of the associated information API needs to be clarified.
+However, it is unclear whether the associated information, used to make a selection should be linked to the Avatar Representation or to the base avatar model, or if it should be associated to both.
+The Associated Information are currently linked to the Asset resource in the Assets API, which create some circular redundancy for some elements (such as the AvatarID) The purpose of the associated information and selection information needs to be clarified.

-In the management call flow, the two following steps indicate that the associated information are linked to the Avatar ID:

-6.3 The BAR creates a new Asset ID for the new asset and associates it to the Avatar ID of the base avatar model.

-6.4 The BAR updates the associated information corresponding to the Avatar ID.

-It seems missleading to associate these information to the Asset ID as currently done in clause B.1.6

-In addition, our reading of the associated information is that it applies to the Avatar Representation, and not to the ARF container / base avatar model as per the selectionInfo: “Provides information that the user can use to select this avatar.
+Our reading of the associated information is that it applies to the Avatar Representation, and not to the ARF container / base avatar model as per the selectionInfo: “Provides information that the user can use to select this avatar.
 This may contain a name, a nickname of the asset, usage context e.g. casual, work, and images of renditions of the asset.”

 Futher, the Associated Information table includes an avatarMetadata object, which is not used in the rest of the specification and is undefined.